 Because of the limitations of non-perishable foods, they are only suitable for short-term survival situations such as blizzards or power outages.

 These are some of the best foods to use in a disaster because they last so long, do not lose nutrition, taste very good when rehydrated, are easy to prepare, and all types of food are available.

 The only real downside to freeze-dried foods is that they don’t shrink much or at all in size (though they do become lighter in weight).
 A freeze-dried pea is going to be the same size as a fresh pea.

 Also, freeze-dried foods can be very pricey if.

-If you are interested in this type of survival food, read our guide to the top 5 brands here.
+If you are interested in this type of disaster food, read our guide to the top 5 emergency food companies.

 - Shelf Life: Lasts up to 25 years